2004 Indonesian legislative election

 Legislative elections were held in on 5 April 2004 for both houses of the People's Consultative Assembly of Indonesia.
-This included all 550 seats in the People's Representative Council and 128 seats of the newly-formed Regional Representative Council.
+This included all 550 seats in the People's Representative Council and 128 seats of the newly formed Regional Representative Council.

 Final results of the popular vote tally showed that Golkar, the former ruling party of the New Order era, received the most votes.
-It had lost to the Indonesian Democratic Party – Struggle in the 1999 legislative election.
-The Democratic Party and the Prosperous Justice Party, two of the newest parties to participate in the elections, received a combined 14.8% of the popular vote.
+It had lost to the Indonesian Democratic Party of Struggle in the 1999 legislative election.
+The Democratic Party and the Prosperous Justice Party, two of the newest parties to participate in the elections, received a combined 15% of the popular vote.

-Based on the final allocation of seats in the People's Representative Council, Golkar, the Indonesian Democratic Party – Struggle, the National Awakening Party, the United Development Party, the Democratic Party, the Prosperous Justice Party, and the National Mandate Party were qualified to submit candidates for the country's first direct presidential election later in the year.
+Based on the final allocation of seats in the People's Representative Council, Golkar, the Indonesian Democratic Party of Struggle, the National Awakening Party, the United Development Party, the Democratic Party, the Prosperous Justice Party, and the National Mandate Party were qualified to submit candidates for the country's first direct presidential election later in the year.

 The election has been described as the most complicated election in the history of democracy.